UPDATE: All long-term and short-term hotspots have been been claimed. You may place a hold for a hotspot.

 “One of the Des Moines Public Library’s most important strategic initiatives is to help bridge the digital divide that exists in our community,” Susan A. Woody, Des Moines Public Library Director, said.
 “By offering hundreds of wireless hotspots to those without easy access to high-speed internet, we can provide opportunities for learning, work, job hunting, and more.”

 With these funds, the library purchased 500 hotspots to check out to residents who do not currently have access to high-speed internet in their homes.
 100 of the hotspots are now available to check out from any of the library's six branches, available on a first-come, first-served basis to cardholders who live in Des Moines, Windsor Heights, or rural Polk County.
-Each of these can be borrowed for two weeks, with no renewals.
+Each of these can be borrowed for three weeks, with no renewals.

 In addition, 400 hotspots are reserved for long-term checkouts.
 Eligible cardholders will be able to keep those hotspots through June 30, 2022.
 Talk to a librarian for more information on these.